-The iMac has a trio of fans that circulate air throughout the system.
+The iMac G5 (20-inch iSight) has a trio of fans that circulate air throughout the system.
 It also includes temperature sensors, and advanced thermal software that spins the fans fast or slow as needed.
 As the system usage increases, the fans will adjust their speed using advanced thermal software to meet the cooling needs of the system.